 - A tsunami watch is issued about events that may later impact the area.
-The watch may be updated to a warming or advisory - or cancelled. - Listen to your radio, NOAA weather radio, or TV for updates. - Know your evacuation routes for your work, home, child's school or daycare, or anywhere else you spend lots of time.
+The watch may be updated to a warming or advisory - or cancelled. - Listen to your radio, NOAA Weather Radio, or TV for updates. - Know well in advance what your safest evacuation route will be.